The .300 Winchester Magnum

 The .300 Win.
-Mag. is the most successful and popular of the Big .30's, and the only one among the 10 best selling rifle cartridges.
-While most of the .300 Magnums are ballistically similar, far more factory loads are available for the Winchester version, and only the .300 Win.
+Mag. is the most successful and popular of the Big .30's and the only one among the 10 best selling rifle cartridges.
+While most of the .300 Magnums are ballistically similar, far more factory loads are available for the Winchester version and only the .300 Win.
 Mag. is available in such a wide variety of rifles.
-For the hunter who yearns to own a .300 Magnum, Winchester's Big .30 is the odds-on choice.
+For the hunter who yearns to own a .300 Magnum for a standard length action, Winchester's Big .30 is the odds-on choice.

 Winchester factory loads for the .300 Winchester Magnum give a 150 grain Power Point bullet a MV of 3290 fps and ME of 3605 ft. lbs.
 At 200 yards the figures are 2636 fps and 2314 ft. lbs.